Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: Summary

 Furthermore, though the classification of black holes based on the range of charge-to-mass ratio is model-dependent, we can estimate a wide limit of the parameter $\alpha$ (or $\beta$) for a stable configuration with a timelike boundary.
 From eqs.~(\ref{rho}), (\ref{M}), and (\ref{Q}), we obtain

 which leads to

-when the weak energy condition is considered that is equivalent to $\rho>0$ and $\rho'(r)<0$, for the details of analyses, see subsection 2.1.
+when the weak energy condition is considered, i.e., $\rho>0$ and $\rho'(r)<0$, see subsection 2.1 for the details of analyses.
 As a result, in order to keep the charged sphere inside the inner horizon ($r_s<r_-$), eq.~(\ref{r_s_l}), together with eq.~(\ref{r_s^<r_-^}), provides the range of the reduced parameter $\beta$,

 This inequality manifests that $\beta$ is lower bounded, which agrees with \cite{1706.03454} the 4-dimensional case, and more importantly that the range of $\beta$ grows narrow as the dimension becomes large.